infracloudio/plex-acorn/tutorial.md

 ### Understanding the Acornfile

 To run the application we need an Acornfile which describes the whole application without all of the boilerplate of Kubernetes YAML files.
 The Acorn CLI is used to build, deploy, and operate Acorn on the Acorn cloud platform.

-It also can work on any Kubernetes cluster running the open source Acorn Runtime.
+Before we dive into the intricacies of writing your own Acornfiles, available [Acorn elements](https://docs.acorn.io/reference/acornfile), usage of [Acorn Services](https://docs.acorn.io/authoring/services) and [Acorn Jobs](https://docs.acorn.io/authoring/jobs) might be worth exploring.

-Below is the Acornfile for deploying the Mastodon Server that we created earlier:
+Below is the Acornfile for deploying the Plex Server that we created earlier:

 ```sh